-The Taxable Series 2011B Bonds are subject to both optional and mandatory redemption prior to maturity, as described below.
-The Taxable Series 2011B Bonds shall be redeemed only in principal amounts of \$5,000 and integral multiples thereof.
+The Taxable Series 2012B Bonds are subject to both optional and mandatory redemption prior to maturity, as described below.
+The Taxable Series 2012B Bonds shall be redeemed only in principal amounts of \$5,000 and integral multiples thereof.

-Optional Redemption of the Taxable Series 2011B Bonds with Make Whole Payment.
-The Taxable Series 2011B Bonds shall be subject to redemption prior to maturity at the option of the City, in whole or in part, on any date at a redemption price equal to the greater of: (A) the principal amount of Bonds of such series to be redeemed, or (B) the sum of the present values of the remaining scheduled payments of principal and interest on the Taxable Series 2011B Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date such bonds are to be redeemed, discounted to the date of redemption of the Taxable Series 2011B Bonds to be redeemed on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate (defined below) plus 50 basis points, plus accrued interest on the Bonds of such series being redeemed to the date fixed for redemption.
+Optional Redemption of the Taxable Series 2012B Bonds with Make Whole Payment.
+The Taxable Series 2012B Bonds are subject to redemption prior to maturity at the option of the City, in whole or in part, on any date at a redemption price equal to the greater of: (A) the principal amount of the Taxable Series 2012B Bonds to be redeemed, or (B) the sum of the present values of the remaining scheduled payments of principal and interest on the Taxable Series 2012B Bonds to be redeemed, not including any portion of those payments of interest accrued and unpaid as of the date such bonds are to be redeemed, discounted to the date of redemption of the Taxable Series 2012B Bonds to be redeemed on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate (defined below) plus 50 basis points, plus accrued interest on Bonds being redeemed to the date fixed for redemption.

-The make whole optional redemption price of the Taxable Series 2011B Bonds to be redeemed will be calculated by an independent accounting firm, investment banking firm or financial advisor (the "Calculation Agent") retained by the City at the City's expense.
+The make whole optional redemption price of the Taxable Series 2012B Bonds to be redeemed will be calculated by an independent accounting firm, investment banking firm or financial advisor (the "Calculation Agent") retained by the City at the City's expense.
 The Bond Registrar and the City may rely on the Calculation Agent's determination of the make whole optional redemption price and will not be liable for such reliance.
 An authorized officer of the City shall confirm and transmit the redemption price as so calculated on such dates and to such parties as shall be necessary to effectuate such redemption.

-The "Treasury Rate" is, as of any redemption date, the yield to maturity as of such redemption date of Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15 (519) that has become publicly available four Business Days (as defined below) prior to the redemption date (excluding inflation indexed securities) (or, if such Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from the redemption date to the maturity date of the Bonds of such series to be redeemed; provided, however, that if the period from the redemption date to such maturity date is less than one year, the weekly average yield on actually traded Treasury securities adjusted to a constant maturity of one year will be used.
-"Business Day" means any day other than a day on which banks in New York, New York, Chicago.
-Illinois. or the city in which the Bond Registrar maintains its designated office are required or authorized to close.
+The "Treasury Rate" is, as of any redemption date, the yield to maturity as of such redemption date of Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15 (519) that has become publicly available four Business Days (as defined below) prior to the redemption date (excluding inflation indexed securities) (or, if such Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from the redemption date to the maturity date of the Taxable Series 2012B Bonds to be redeemed; provided, however, that if the period from the redemption date to such maturity date is less than one year, the weekly average yield on actually traded Treasury securities adjusted to a constant maturity of one year will be used.
+"Business Day" means any day other than a day on which banks in New York, New York, Chicago, Illinois, or the city in which the Bond Registrar maintains its designated office are required or authorized to close.
 The Treasury Rate will be determined by an independent accounting firm, investment banking firm or financial advisor retained by the City at the City's expense.

-The City is authorized to sell or waive any right the City may have to call the Taxable Series 2011B Bonds for optional redemption.
+The City is authorized to sell or waive any right the City may have to call the Taxable Series 2012B Bonds for optional redemption.

-Mandatory Redemption of the Taxable Series 2011B Bonds.
-The Taxable Series 2011B Bonds are subject to mandatory redemption at a redemption price equal to the principal amount thereof, plus accrued interest to the date fixed for redemption, on January 1 of the following year and in the following principal amount:
+Mandatory Redemption of the Taxable Series 2012B Bonds.
+The Taxable Series 2012B Bonds due January 1, 2042 are subject to mandatory redemption at a redemption price equal to the principal amount thereof, plus accrued interest to the date fixed for redemption, on January 1 of the following years and in the following principal amounts: